rks101/eglinux/README.md

 ### `cat`

-Try: Open a terminal and type `cat some_large_filename` , make sure file size in MBs/GBs.
-Now see top output in another terminal.
-What do you see under %CPU, %MEM columns?
-It appears a bulky operation.

-When dealing with large files (logs, backups, datasets, language models), it may be necessary to view specific portions of the files.

 `cat` command is used to concatenate or display file content.
 ```
 cat file1 file2 file3        <== view multiple files, content is appended one after the other